Biscutate swift: Distribution and habitat

-The nominate subspecies of biscutate swift is found from Minas Gerais in southeastern Brazil into Argentina's Misiones Province.
+The nominate subspecies of biscutate swift is found from Minas Gerais in southeastern Brazil into Argentina's Misiones Province; at least one record has also been confirmed in Bolivia.
 A sight record in Paraguay leads the South American Classification Committee of the American Ornithological Society to label it hypothetical in that country.
 S. b. seridoensis is found further north in Brazil but its full range is not known.
 It has been documented from Piauí and Rio Grande do Norte south at least into Bahia.

 Behavior

 Migration

 The biscutate swift is a year-round resident in southern Brazil.
 It is found in the far north of its range only during the austral winter months of February to October, and the breeding range of this population is not known.
 It inhabits a variety of landscapes including montane and lowland evergreen forest, temperate forest, tropical deciduous forest, and more open habitats like scrublands.

 Feeding

 Like all swifts, the biscutate is an aerial insectivore.
 It forages mostly in single-species flocks but sometimes with white-collared swifts (S. zonaris).
 Details of its diet are lacking but it is assumed to be similar to that of others of its genus; insects of many orders are their prey.